Paid Call for Submissions for Personal Essays by Humans About the Human Experience (No AI Writing Allowed)

 Open Secrets may, with the author’s approval, suggest edits to your headline, subhed, and essay, all of which will be approved by the author before publication.

-We pay $25 for Object-ives essays upon approval of the Substack draft via Venmo, Zelle, or PayPal.
+We pay $25 for Hobbies and Object-ives essays upon approval of the Substack draft via Venmo, Zelle, or PayPal.

 Additional Details and Contact Information